($664) Cost to ship a car from Philadelphia, PA to Dayton, OH

 The time of the year

-Seasonal demand and weather conditions in both Philadelphia and Dayton can impact car shipping prices.
+The time of year and weather conditions in Philadelphia and Dayton play a major role in determining car shipping rates.

 Philadelphia has hot and muggy summers and the fall and spring are generally mild, and winter is moderately cold.
 If you are planning a summer move make sure to check the weather to avoid overall humid and hot days,